Krissy510/IndividualProject/StatusReports/status_report_week_1.md

 ### Risks
 - Deployment might become a problem later as the project is divided into frontend and backend.
-Cur- rently, it is decided that Vercel will be used to host frontend while University’s cluster will be used to host the backend side.
+Currently, it is decided that Vercel will be used to host frontend while University’s cluster will be used to host the backend side.

 ## Plan